OpenDSA/OpenDSA/RST/en/Blockchain/Introduction.rst

 But in this example, it's just text.
-The point is that hashing a "block" just means taking the various fields (here, the block number and the data), and concatenating them into a single quantity that is hashed by SHA-256.
+The point is that hashing a "block" just means taking the various fields (here, the block number and the data), and concatenating them into a single string that is hashed by SHA-256.
 (You can check this by copying the number and the text in the box back into the hash widget above, and see if you get the same result.)